numfocus/gsoc/2017/ideas-list-fenics.md

 ### First steps

 Install FEniCS from https://bitbucket.org/fenics-project/dolfin and try out the demos.
+The FEniCS book https://fenicsproject.org/pub/book/book/fenics-book-2011-06-14.pdf (GNU Free Doc License) contains a description of the form compiler technology behind FEniCS.
+The FEniCS tutorial at https://fenicsproject.org/tutorial/ has an up-to-date description of using FEniCS to solve partial differential equations.